 2. Andrews Bald

 Considered moderate in difficulty, this 3.6-mile roundtrip hike to Andrews Bald is great for the whole family.
 As you walk along the path, you’ll go through a spruce fir forest.
 Once at the top, you’ll find several acres of open grassy field, where you’ll be able to see panoramic views of the southern part of the Smoky Mountains.
 During the spring and summer, you’ll also see flame azalea and rhododendron in the bald.
-You’ll definitely want to hike this trail again after you hike it once!
+You’ll definitely want to go hiking in the Smoky Mountains on this trail again!

 3. Little River Trail